return to Natural Dog Health Remedies

-Canine lymphoma (or canine lymphosarcoma) is a malignant cancer of the lymphocytes.
-(Lymphocytes are cells in the lumphatic system which are responsible for mounting an immune response.
-Two main types are B cells and T cells.)
+Lymphoma (or lymphosarcoma) is a malignant cancer of the lymphocytes.
+Lymphocytes are cells in the lumphatic system which are responsible for mounting an immune response.

 • in the skin;